MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 A *cipher suite* is a set of cryptographic algorithms.
 TLS/SSL protocols use algorithms from a cipher suite to create keys and encrypt information.

 A cipher suite is displayed as a long string of seemingly random information, but each segment of that string contains essential information.
-Generally, this data string is made up of several key components:
+Generally, this data string includes several key components:

 - Protocol (that is, TLS 1.2 or TLS 1.3)
 - Key exchange or agreement algorithm